yhotta240/paste-as-markdown-codeblock/README.md

 # Paste as Markdown Codeblock

-`paste-as-markdown-codeblock` is a Visual Studio Code extension that allows you to paste selected code or text as a Markdown code block.
+`paste-as-markdown-codeblock` is a Visual Studio Code extension that lets you paste code or text from the clipboard as a Markdown code block.

 ## Features